larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - Temporary or permanent bans in one or more fora.

 We stress that these are only examples, and not in any way prescriptive.
-The moderator team is free to decide on these or other actions.
+Administrators and moderators are free to decide on these or other actions.

 The expectation is that the minimal action necessary to maintain the comity of a forum will be attempted.